Where does your state rank?

 - Appendix: Data for all 50 states

 Which state has the happiest Americans?
-Well…it’s not a state, but our country’s capital, Washington, D.C. ranks first with 20.5% of people saying they’re in a good mood most of the time.
-The second happiest state is Delaware with 15.5% (peach pie makes us happy too!), and Nevada is in third with 13.2%.
+Delaware topped our rankings with 15.5% of people saying they’re in a good mood most of the time (peach pie makes us happy too!).
+The second happiest state is Nevada with 13.2% and Hawaii is in third with 13.1%.

 Least happy states